humboldtcap/scripts/kyve/README.md

 * address is a private-key
 * staking & funding as competition for work
-* blockchain as prism front-end reflects back-end
+* blockchain prism - front-end is reflection of bash commands

 ### scripts provided ###